 - Kate Kelly, Director of Library Services, Southern Cross University

 - Anne Kovachevich, Australasian Leader, Arup Foresight + Innovation team

-- Karen Latimer, Chair, UK Designing Libraries Advisory Board
+- Karen Latimer, Member and former Chair, UK Designing Libraries Advisory Board

-Entries were assessed on how well the designs met their objectives and specifically on the basis of the following three criteria:
+Entries will be assessed on how well the designs meet their objectives and specifically on the basis of the following three criteria:

 - Design: including interior, exterior appearance, visual impact, flexibility, innovation, and integration into the local environment.

 - Strategic relevance: including approach to achieving the objectives, response to special considerations or challenges, sustainability and value for money.